 The R/V Sikuliaq, pronounced [see-KOO-lee-auk], is a 261-foot oceanographic research ship capable of bringing scientists to the ice-

 choked waters of Alaska and the polar regions.
 The Sikuliaq, one of the most advanced university research vessels in the world, is able to break

 ice up to 2.5 feet thick.
 Constructed at Marinette Marine Corporation, a shipyard in Marinette, Wisconsin, the Sikuliaq is home ported in Seward, Alaska, at UAF's Seward Marine Center.

-The vessel is owned by the National Science Foundation and operated by the School of Fisheries and Ocean Sciences at the University of Alaska Fairbanks, as part of the U.S. academic research fleet.
+The vessel is owned by the National Science Foundation and operated by the College of Fisheries and Ocean Sciences at the University of Alaska Fairbanks, as part of the U.S. academic research fleet.
 It is used by scientists in the U.S. and international oceanographic community through the University-National Oceanographic Laboratory System.
 UAF SIKULIAQ Ship Committee provides scientific oversight of SIKULIAQ.

 The need for this vessel was first expressed by marine scientists in the U.S. in 1973.
 After 36 years of development and the consideration of